Mirava

 • Heat maps: Use color coding to showcase performance across regions, making it easy to identify your strongest and weakest markets.

 The goal isn't just to create visually appealing charts but to build a clear story around your pricing performance.
-Developers who implement optimized regional pricing often report revenue increases ranging from 15% to 40%[5][4].
 With effective visualizations, you can pinpoint where your app stands and identify opportunities for further growth.

 Best Practices for Long-Term Revenue Growth